Richmond East—Steveston

-The riding consists of the eastern part of Richmond, British Columbia and the western part of Richmond south of Steveston Highway, including Steveston.

 Steveston—Richmond East was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 2015 Canadian federal election, scheduled for October 2015.

+Under the 2022 Canadian federal electoral redistribution the riding was renamed.

+Geography

+The riding consists of the components of the City of Richmond (including Steveston, South Arm, and Hamilton) to the east and the south of the following boundary: commencing at the northern limit of said city with the Oak Street Bridge, thence southeasterly along said bridge and BC-99 to Cambie Road, thence west along said road to No. 4 Road, thence south along said road to Westminster Highway, thence west on said highway to No. 3 Road, thence south along said road to Williams Road, thence west along said road and its projection to the western limit of the city.

 Demographics

 Members of Parliament

 This riding has elected the following members of the House of Commons of Canada: